 Don’t forget that everything else you do as part of a new client onboarding won’t work—and won’t matter—if you don’t set expectations and understand what success looks like to your customer.

-2. Create a Guide for the Onboarding Process
+2. Create a Guide for the Onboarding Process to Reduce TTFV

-3. Provide Visibility from Start to Finish
+4. Provide Visibility From Start to Finish

 5. Automate Your Manual Processes